OpenKneeboard/OpenKneeboard/docs/compatibility/games.md

 As of March 19th, 2024, the developers have not received any reports of any users receiving any bans in any games, but this remains a theoretical possibility in the future.

 Note that OpenKneeboard has **NO WARRANTY**; see [the LICENSE file](https://raw.githubusercontent.com/OpenKneeboard/OpenKneeboard/master/LICENSE) and [full text of the GPLv2](https://raw.githubusercontent.com/OpenKneeboard/OpenKneeboard/master/gpl-2.0.txt) for details.

-## OpenComposite

-OpenKneeboard is not tested with OpenComposite, and issues will not be investigated.